BBC London Plus

-From Monday 2 September 1985, London viewers finally got the same level of regional news as the rest of the UK when the London Plus team began to provide weekday regional news at lunchtime, mid-afternoons and Saturday teatimes for the first time.
+From Monday 2 September 1985, London viewers finally got the same level of regional news as the rest of the UK when BBC London Plus team began to provide weekday regional news at lunchtime, mid-afternoons and Saturday teatimes for the first time.
 Previously, on weekday lunchtimes, London and south east viewers received a Financial Report and the Saturday teatime five-minute regional opt-out had been filled with a national sports round-up called Today's Sport.

 The original 1984 title music sequences, and for the two series was composed by George Fenton, with the second and final being in 1986, which was a slightly more serious tone for the hard-hitting headlines revamp.
 Some versions of the BBC's Newsnight were also recorded at the same studio, one in 1982, after this from 1993, Abbey Road studios.

-The programme was replaced in 1989 by Newsroom South East.
+The programme was replaced in 1989 by BBC Newsroom South East.